Skip to content

 Does Addiction Recovery Coalition of New Hampshire accept Medicaid?

 Yes.
 According to SAMHSA data, Addiction Recovery Coalition of New Hampshire accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific CA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific NH Medicaid plan.
 Call (603) 554-8142 to verify your benefits.

 What level of care does Addiction Recovery Coalition of New Hampshire offer?